Hout-Manut/checkpoint/README.md

 # checkpoint
-Temporary repository for a Flutter project
+Repository for a Flutter school project